PlaidCloud/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 * Learn about [scheduling GPU resources](/docs/tasks/manage-gpus/scheduling-gpus/) using device plugins
 * Learn about [advertising extended resources](/docs/tasks/administer-cluster/extended-resource-node/) on a node
 * Learn about the [Topology Manager](/docs/tasks/administer-cluster/topology-manager/)
-* Read about using [hardware acceleration for TLS ingress](/blog/2019/04/24/hardware-accelerated-ssl/tls-termination-in-ingress-controllers-using-kubernetes-device-plugins-and-runtimeclass/) with Kubernetes
+* Read about using [hardware acceleration for TLS ingress](/blog/2019/04/24/hardware-accelerated-ssl/tls-termination-in-ingress-controllers-using-PlaidCloud-device-plugins-and-runtimeclass/) with PlaidCloud